President Biden’s SEC pick signals companies could face wave of new disclosure rules

 Yet he signaled an interest in advancing the Democratic push for companies to report more on controversial topics.

 Activists shareholders, for example, have been pressing companies for years to disclose more about their political spending.
-The effort that has gained new urgency in the wake of the Jan.
+The effort has gained new urgency in the wake of the Jan.
 6 mob attack on the U.S. Capitol and the subsequent decision by scores of companies to suspend giving from their political action committees.
 And Democrats on the SEC are likely to seek a rule requiring more political transparency from corporations if Congress lifts a ban it has imposed on such an action.

 Toomey pressed Gensler on whether such a requirement could be considered material to investors if a company’s political spending makes up only a tiny fraction of its balance sheet.
 Gensler noted that in last year’s proxy season, shareholder resolutions that would require more disclosure gathered more than 40 percent approval.